awsug/blog/content/post/know-your-aws-community-day-india-2020-speaker-swapnil-jakhetia.md

 [Swapnil Jakhetia Introduction](https://drive.google.com/file/d/1MBbEhl9oF8BDCqtp1HI_Yisn_iOHJyrj/view)

-Swapnil Jakhetia says "Cloud Development Kit(CDK) redefined the way we look at Infrastructure as code".
-He will talk about interacting with high-level languages like python and java with a cloud development kit(CDK) with concepts and building blocks of CDK.
+**Swapnil Jakhetia** says "Cloud Development Kit(CDK) redefined the way we look at Infrastructure as code".
+He will talk about interacting with high-level languages like python and java with a cloud development kit(CDK).
+He will also talk about the concepts & building blocks of CDK with a hands-on Demo.

 ![](/images/cdk.png)